SylviaOne/Repo-hub/README.md

-## Child: Dad, make me a sandwich.
-Dad: Poof!
-You're a sandwich.
+## What's orange and sounds like a parrot?
+A Carrot.